photopensieve/photopensieve.github.io/_posts/2024-02-24-vietnam-king-of-value-travel_24.md

-# Vietnam: King of Value Travel Destination! - Part 2
+# Vietnam: King of Value Travel Destination - Part 2

 *This was originally posted on Blogger [here](https://photopensieve.blogspot.com/2024/02/vietnam-king-of-value-travel_24.html)*.